This article was last updated April 2026.

 Not scoring in this range yet?
 Let us help!
 Blueprint LSAT Prep has the best LSAT prep courses tailored to your individual learning style.
 From a DIY Self-Paced Online LSAT Course to a Live LSAT Class and even private LSAT tutoring, we have the LSAT course designed to increase your LSAT score by 15 points, on average!

-Don’t want to commit to a prep course right now?
-Get access to a bunch of free LSAT resources when you create a Blueprint LSAT account.
+Get access to tons of LSAT prep resources when you create a free Blueprint LSAT account!